 How we test steam cleaners

-Find out how we test steam cleaners and steam mops to reveal which get surfaces clean with minimal effort.
+Find out how we test steam cleaners to reveal which get surfaces clean with minimal effort.
 Only the best become Best Buys.

-Our recommended Best Buy steam cleaners and steam mops take the hard work out of cleaning.
-They blitz through hard-to-remove dirt and grime on a range of surfaces, steam for long enough to let you finish the job and are easy to use.
+Our recommended Best Buy steam cleaners – also known as steam mops - take the hard work out of cleaning.
+They blitz through hard-to-remove dirt and grime on a range of surfaces, steam for plenty of time and are easy to use.

-- How well will it clean my floors and other surfaces?
+- How well will it clean tiles and other surfaces?

-- How long will it steam for before needing refilling?
+- How long will it steam for before needing to be refilled?